Action #1291

 Now I’m currently examining the impact of the requested precision of the integration on CPU time and the fitted results.
 Asking for poor precision gives a reasonably fast computation, but inaccurate results.
 I now also started to implement different integration algorithms, yet so far this does also not help.
 I’m not sure that we can really find a good solution to speed-up things.

-#10 Updated by Lu Chia-Chun almost 10 years ago
+#10 Updated by Lu Chia-Chun over 10 years ago

 I feel that I won’t be helpful anyway, but one comment: The speed probably doesn’t matter much since the fit process for Cube analysis is relatively short.
 The only concern regarding the speed is to calculate a TS map, which won’t use varying models except a moving point-like source.